quicwg/base-drafts/draft-ietf-quic-http.md

 # IANA Considerations

-This document registers a new ALPN protocol ID ({{iana-alpn}}) and creates new registries that manage the assignment of codepoints in HTTP/3.
+This document registers a new ALPN protocol ID ({{iana-alpn}}) and creates new registries that manage the assignment of code points in HTTP/3.

 ## Registration of HTTP/3 Identification String {#iana-alpn}